CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 ```

 #### *ServiceBase* class
-The main class of your AssemblyLine service must inherit from the `ServiceBase` class which can be imported from `assemblyline_v4_service.common.base`.
+The main class of your Assemblyline service must inherit from the `ServiceBase` class which can be imported from `assemblyline_v4_service.common.base`.
 The `ServiceBase` base class includes many instance variables which can be used to access service related information.
 The following tables describes all of the available instance variables.

 | Variable Name | Description |
 |:---|:---|